X

 Vasudha Khurana

 Hi.
 Thank you for the opportunity.
-I would like to ask if what are the kind of borrowing target for FY27 and what kind of avenues would the company be looking at in terms of domestic and external borrowing?
-If you could share some segregation.
+I would like to ask if — what are the kind of borrowing target for FY27?
+And what kind of avenues would the company be looking at in terms of domestic and external borrowing, if you could share some segregation?

-D Muthukumaran
+D. Muthukumaran

-Okay, so in FY27 we have only routine amortizations coming up for repayments which is in the order of three and a half thousand crores.
-You know, we, we will generate, we will give you the EBITDA guidance for the next year when we discuss next quarter numbers.
-But directionally you will find that, you know, we are generating sufficient cash flows to meet the mandatory prepayments required as well as the capex plan that we have.
-This is a little bit of, without numbers, it’s a little bit of a peep into, you know, what you might sort of hear from us in next quarter about the next financial year.
+Okay.
+So in FY27 we have only routine amortizations coming up for repayments, which is in the order of INR3.5 thousand crores.
+We will generate — we will give you the EBITDA guidance for the next year when we discuss next quarter numbers.
+But directionally you will find that we are generating sufficient cash flows to meet the mandatory prepayments required as well as the capex plan that we have.
+This is a little bit of — without numbers, it’s a little bit of a peep into what you might sort of hear from us in next quarter about the next financial year.
 So we don’t need any borrowing.

-You know, that said, you know, we have been having, you know, sort of virtually all markets open.
+That said, we have been having sort of virtually all markets open.
 We’ve been able to borrow in the ECB market.
 We have been able to borrow in the rupee banking market and the rupee NCD market.
-So we have, and then we also have short term markets like cp.
-So we have multiple avenues of, you know, sort of markets open to us.
-And you know, over the course of last one year, you know, we have been dipping into each of these markets just to actually remain active in these markets.
+So we have — and then we also have short term markets like CP.
+So we have multiple avenues of sort of markets open to us.
+And over the course of last one year, we have been dipping into each of these markets just to actually remain active in these markets.
+So we’ve been done — we’ve been doing borrowings in all these markets over the period of last one year.
+It gives me the confidence to tell you that all these things are open, because, sort of, we have done deals.

 Vasudha Khurana

-Okay, thank you so much.
+Okay.
+Thank you so much.

 Thank you.
 The next question is from Kalpit Sabhaya from GYR Capital Advisors.
 Please go ahead.